granitevolition/version-1---frontend/README.md

 ## Recent Fixes

-- **Fixed Dashboard Humanizer Section**: Enhanced the Dashboard component to properly display the text humanizing feature with improved styling and visibility
+- **Fixed Dashboard Humanizing Text Box**: Fixed the main issue where the text box for humanizing content wasn't displaying properly on the dashboard.
-- **Improved API Integration**: Updated the humanizeApi.js to correctly connect to the backend and fallback to direct API access if needed
+- **Corrected API Endpoints**: Updated the application to use the correct backend and humanizer API endpoints.
-- **Enhanced User Interface**: Added clear visual indicators for server status and improved the styling of the humanizer text area
+- **Fixed Environment Configuration**: Added proper environment variables with the correct URLs for production deployment.
-- **Configuration Updates**: Added proper .env file with correct API URLs
+- **Enhanced Error Handling**: Improved error messages when services are unavailable.
-- **Error Handling**: Improved error messaging when services are unavailable
+- **Simplified API Integration**: Updated the humanizeApi.js to directly use the humanizer service.

 ## Environment Configuration

 The application uses the following environment variables:

-- `REACT_APP_API_URL`: URL for the backend API (default: http://localhost:5000/api/v1)
+- `REACT_APP_API_URL`: URL for the backend API (default: https://version-1-backend-production.up.railway.app/api/v1)
 - `REACT_APP_HUMANIZER_API_URL`: URL for the humanizer API (default: https://web-production-3db6c.up.railway.app)

 ## Available Features